-Challenge bad bots · Cloudflare Firewall Rules docs
+Challenge bad bots

 Adjust for mobile traffic

-Since Bot Management can be more sensitive to mobile traffic, you might want to set lower thresholds if your domain has a high volume of mobile traffic.
+Since Bot Management can be more sensitive to mobile traffic, you may want to add in additional logic to avoid blocking legitimate requests.

+If you are handling requests from your own mobile application, you could potentially allow it based on its specific JA3 fingerprint .

-The following rules would block definitely automated mobile traffic, but only challenge likely automated traffic.
+Otherwise, you could set lower thresholds for mobile traffic.
+The following rules would block definitely automated mobile traffic and challenge likely automated traffic.

 |Expression